 Nearly 600 new COVID-19 cases have been added to Quebec’s total coronavirus tally over the past 24 hours.

-The Ministère de la Santé et des Services sociaux has confirmed one additional virus-related death since Thursday.
+The Ministère de la Santé et des Services sociaux has not confirmed any additional virus-related death since Wednesday.

-Hospitalizations have decreased by one, totalling 240 across the province.
-Patients in intensive care have decreased by six since yesterday, totalling 57.
+Hospitalizations have decreased by seven, totalling 241 across the province.
+Patients in intensive care have decreased by seven since Tuesday, totalling 63.

 - You might also like:

 - Canada officially lifts advisory on non-essential international travel